“And in the air men shall be seen, in white and black and even green.”– Mother Shiptons prophecy on the invention of aircraft

 Mother Shipton, originally called Ursula Southeil, was a renowned soothsayer and prophetess who was born in a cave now known as Mother Shipton’s Cave.

 People leave objects under the falling water of the Petrifying Well, the Dropping Well, which turns into stone over time.

 Samuel Pepys, the famous diarist, records that Mother Shipton predicted the Great Fire of London.

-Other famous people include Blind Jack.
-Jack was blind from the age of six but became a very good musician.
-He was also a guide and a road maker.
-There is a pub named after him.
+John Metcalf, often known as Blind Jack, was blind from the age of six and became a known musician, guide, and road maker.
+There is a pub in Knaresborough named after him.

-Each year, on the second Saturday of June, the town hosts the Great Knaresborough Bed Race.
-It was first staged in 1966 and in 2013 it attracted 30,000 people.
+Every year on the second Saturday of June, the town hosts the Great Knaresborough Bed Race.
+It was first staged in 1966 and in 2013 attracted 30,000 people.